streamich/freestyler/README.md

         Yeah, straight from the top of my dome
-            As I rock, rock, rock, rock, rock the microphone Yeah, straight from the top of my dome As I rock, rock, rock, rock, rock the microphone…
+            As I rock, rock, rock, rock, rock the microphone Yeah, straight from the top of my dome As I rock, rock, rock, rock, rock the microphone...
 ```

 - Bomfunk MC's &mdash; [Freestyler](https://www.youtube.com/watch?v=ymNFyxvIdaM)